How Much Does a Jacuzzi Bath Remodel Cost?

 Materials

-Prices vary by shell material, which can be anything from vinyl, which is very light and easy to carry, to wood.
+Prices vary by shell material, which can be anything from vinyl—which is very light and easy to carry—to wood.

-A soft-sided jacuzzi that is inflatable costs between $400 and $1,500.
-This is the choice that costs the least.
-It is made of vinyl and comes deflated.
-Then you just need to blow it up, add the motor, and use a hose to fill it.
+A soft-sided, inflatable hot tub costs between $400 and $1,500.
+This choice is the least expensive.
+It’s made of vinyl and comes deflated.
+You simply need to blow it up, add the motor, and use a hose to fill it.
 Once plugged in, it works.
-People like inflatable styles because they are light and easy to make on their own.
-Because the material is soft and bendy, they are more likely to get holes and need to be fixed or replaced.
+People like inflatable styles because they’re light and easy to install.
+However, because the material is soft and bendable, this style is more likely to get holes and need to be fixed or replaced.

-Rotomolded plastics
+Rotomolded Plastics